seecr/meresco-examples/README.rst

 Meresco Suite is still growing with a lot of components providing all kinds of features.
 This project will create an example application build on these components to ease your own Meresco based development.

-For more information see http://example.meresco.org

 Ideas
 =====

 The ideas for the example project contain, but are not limited to:

  - All in one project, including Harvester

  - Everything document inside this project

  - Show a lot of different features, each feature is well explained in the Application DNA.